seaside98/cookbook/baking/buns_or_rolls.md

 ### Lihapiirakka

-Use 40g flour per pie.
+Use 25g flour per small pie.

 #### Filling

-Makes enough for 12 pies?
+Makes enough for 24 small pies.

 * 1T butter
 * 1 yellow onion
 * 1lb ground beef
-* 1 teaspoon caraway seeds (optional)
+* 1T+ better than bouillon beef to season
 * 1 cup cooked rice

 Cook the onion and beef until browned.
-Season to taste with salt.
+Season to taste with bouillon and salt.
 Mix in the rice.

 #### Pies
 Roll each piece of dough into a flat circle.
 Fill with the filling and use water to seal edge.
 Crimp with a fork.
 After second proof, heat oil to 350 and fry until golden brown on each side.